Tutorial: Create and manage exported data

 Your new export appears in the list of exports.
 By default, new exports are enabled.
 If you want to disable or delete a scheduled export, select any item in the list and then select either Disable or Delete.

-Initially, it can take one to two hours before the export runs.
-However, it can take up to four hours before data is shown in exported files.
+Initially, it can take 12-24 hours before the export runs.
+However, it can take up longer before data is shown in exported files.

 Create an export for multiple subscriptions